-Autonomic hyperreflexia is a reaction of the involuntary (autonomic) nervous system to too much stimulation.
+Autonomic hyperreflexia is an abnormal, overreaction of the involuntary (autonomic) nervous system to stimulation.
 This reaction may include:

 The most common cause of autonomic hyperreflexia is spinal cord injury.
-People with this condition have an excessive nervous system response to the types of stimulation that do not bother healthy people.
+The nervous system of people with this condition over-responds to the types of stimulation that do not bother healthy people.

 Other causes include:

 The following conditions share many symptoms with autonomic hyperreflexia, but have a different cause: